july - december, 2025

 About

 BlackBook’s traveling exhibition explores nature and spirituality.
+Two polarizing conversations of contemporary culture.

-We collaborated with UNESCO's GEM Report (Global Education Monitoring) to explore how artists address these themes in their practice.
+We collaborated with UNESCO GEM Report (Global Education Monitoring) to explore how artists address these themes in their practice.
 Beginning with the Impressionists, Monet, Signac, Sisley, (painted outdoors; en plein air) and other landscape painters such as the Hudson River School artists, Marsden Hartley, and Edward Hopper, the show weaves a narrative through,Picasso, Dalí, Dubuffet, Calder, Chagall, Arp, Freud, Warhol, Sturtevant, Lichtenstein, Rauschenberg, Chamberlain, Judd, Ruscha, Kusama, Mitchell, Kiefer, Gehry, Cecily Brown, Alex Katz, and the new guard, Aitken, Cortright, Galanin, Gornik, Patterson, Attukwei Clottey, Heidkamp, Janae Hamilton, and 80 other artists.

 The corresponding art book expounds with forewords by curator Klaus Biesenbach, essays by, Dr Wes Sechrest (Re:wild), and UNESCO GEM Report Director Manos Antoninis.